 Jaundice is a common and easily diagnosed condition in newborns caused by elevated bilirubin levels.
-If jaundice is not properly handled, it then leads to kernicterus, a dangerous and permanent form of brain damage.
-Doctors can conduct diagnostic testing to determine a child’s bilirubin levels and take appropriate action depending on when jaundice first appears.
-They can treat jaundice using phototherapy, blood transfusions or by treating any underlying causes such as infections.
+If jaundice is not properly handled, it can lead to kernicterus, a dangerous and permanent form of brain damage.
+Doctors can conduct diagnostic testing to determine a child’s bilirubin levels and take appropriate action depending on severity.
+They can treat jaundice using phototherapy, blood transfusions, or by treating any underlying causes.
 Because jaundice is so easily diagnosed and treated, kernicterus is highly preventable.

 How Common is Jaundice in Newborns?